stevedonovan/gentle-intro/src/1-basics.md

 Otherwise, it returns the `Ok` result.
 At the end, we still need to wrap up the string as a result.

-It's been a good year in Rust, and `?` was one of the cool things that became stable recently.
+2017 was a good year for Rust, and `?` was one of the cool things that became stable.
 You will still see the macro `try!` used in older code:

 ```rust
 fn read_to_string(filename: &str) -> io::Result<String> {